A carer is someone who looks after a friend or relative who couldn't manage at home without their help and is not paid for doing so........

 You may also like to seek advice and support from Kingston Carer's Network, an independent voluntary sector chaity based locally in Kingston.
 More information about them and their contact details can be found below.

 You can also speak to one of the doctors here at the surgery and they can make a referral on your behalf to Kingston Carer's Network.
-You can read more about them in their new leaflet which can be found by clicking here.

 Make good use of Kingston Carers’ Network (KCN)

 If you, or people you know, are caring for someone in the borough, register with KCN who are the leading, local voluntary organisation providing:

 - Information and advice

 - Out of hours Legal advice

 To register or refer a carer, email email@example.com or ring them on 020 3031 2757.
 Click on the link to KCN for more information.

 * The Voice of Carers in Kingston *